CPathAgent: An Agent-based Foundation Model for Interpretable High-Resolution Pathology Image Analysis Mimicking Pathologists' Diagnostic Logic: Introduction

 \section{Introduction}

 Pathology serves as the gold standard for diagnosing numerous diseases, particularly cancer.
-Advances in digital pathology have enabled the digitization and computational analysis of histopathological slides, creating promising opportunities for AI-assisted diagnostics.
-Recently, various pathology foundation models have emerged to meet the growing demand for automated analysis in this field.
+The advent of digital pathology has enabled the digitization and computational analysis of histopathological slides, opening transformative opportunities for AI-assisted diagnostics.
+Recently, numerous pathology foundation models have emerged to automate and enhance diagnostic workflows.

-Current foundation models in computational pathology primarily fall into two categories (as shown in the left part of \ref{fig:cpathagent_overview}): encoder-based models like DINO\cite{oquab2024dinov,Caron_2021_ICCV} or CLIP \cite{radford2021learning} that extract patch-level representations from Whole Slide Images (WSIs) followed by Multi-Instance Learning (MIL) \cite{pmlr-v80-ilse18a,li2021dual,zhang2024attention} aggregation to perform diagnosis, and large multimodal models (LMMs) that process both visual data and text instructions to generate pathology reports or other outputs \cite{huang2023visual, ikezogwo2023quilt, shaikovski2024prism, sun2024cpath}.
-Despite their impressive benchmark performance, these approaches share a critical limitation: they fail to incorporate the intermediate reasoning processes that expert pathologists employ, limiting their interpretability and clinical applicability.

-In clinical practice, pathologists employ a methodical approach to slide examination, starting with low-magnification scanning (typically 2-4×) to assess tissue architecture and overall morphology.
-They then strategically navigate to regions of interest showing atypical features or diagnostic importance, progressively increasing magnification (10×, 20×, and 40×) to evaluate fine-grained histopathological features.
-Throughout this process, pathologists continuously shift between different magnifications and fields of view, integrating spatial and morphological information across multiple scales to formulate a comprehensive diagnosis.
-Current computational models bypass this sophisticated visual reasoning process, resulting in: (1) insufficient interpretability, as they cannot demonstrate visual navigation and multi-scale reasoning; (2) vulnerability to hallucinations and shortcut learning, potentially fixating on spurious correlations rather than relevant histological patterns; and (3) poor alignment with clinical workflows, undermining their credibility in diagnostic settings.

-Drawing inspiration from recent breakthroughs in agent-based systems \cite{park2023generative, hong2023metagpt, chatdev}, which have demonstrated remarkable capabilities across diverse domains including strategic gameplay \cite{wang2023describe}, web navigation \cite{nakano2021webgpt}, complex task automation \cite{schick2023toolformer}, and multimodal content generation \cite{yang2023mm}, we introduce CPathAgent, a novel framework that emulates the adaptive visual reasoning of expert pathologists.
-Unlike existing computational pathology models that operate as black-box classifiers or descriptors, CPathAgent implements a dynamic, perception-driven approach that mirrors pathologists' hierarchical examination strategy in clinical practice.
-CPathAgent performs strategic operations: zooming in to examine cellular details, zooming out to maintain contextual awareness, and navigating across regions of interest, mimicking how pathologists scan slides at low magnification to identify suspicious areas before zooming in to examine fine-grained histological patterns before making diagnosis.
-This represents a fundamental paradigm shift in computational pathology from static, outcome-focused models to interactive, reasoning-based systems with greater clinical utility.